I’m frequently asked what I draw with or what my video setup is so here is a roundup of the hardware and software I use.

 Photoshop is kinda laggy to draw in on the Surface Pro with larger files but I’ve used it for years and I know it like the back of my hand.
 I also have a great brush collection that makes it hard to break away completely from drawing in Photoshop.
 I love Adobe Illustrator.
 I’ve searched for alternatives, but I have yet to find anything I like nearly as much.

 Clip studio has a lot of features and does some great things but for me there is one thing that puts it head and shoulders above other drawing apps and that’s the way it handles inking.
 They do some auto smoothing to the brushes which just works perfectly.
 It’s great for my cartooning style.
+I don't use it as much as I used to.

 I used my iPhone 6 for years to film my videos but I officially upgraded to the Cannon.
 It's sooooo much better.